 4.7 Using Reports as Classroom Activities

 Teachers also say they see the feedback having an impact in the classroom.
 These may be modifications to teaching methods, student involvement, or evaluation methods.
-The results suggest that QA feedback is not only a mere theoretical recognition, but also is practiced in day-to-day teaching.
+The results suggest that QA feedback is not only a mere theoretical recognition, but also is practised in day-to-day teaching.
 However, the variation in responses indicates that preparing and encouraging all teachers to use the suggested practices equally is necessary.

 Similarly, Tarimo and Lekule (2024) stressed that cooperation and effective instruction supervision directly improved classroom procedures, supporting these findings.
 Similarly, Assenga et al. (2024) illustrated that quality assurance frameworks generated creativity and learning supportive environments.
 However, Iloh et al. (2024) found that there could be variations in the quality of feedback due to varying leadership in quality assurance implementation, which in turn means that systematic support would be required to ensure an even application of feedback in classrooms.